BD Bacatá: Design

 The BD Bacatá complex has the two tallest buildings in Colombia, one with 67 stories, where the new hotel, owned by the Spanish firm Eurostars, will be operating; and the other with 56 stories.
 The main materials used in the construction of the skyscraper are glass, aluminium and concrete.
 Both buildings will be connected by a pedestrian footpath in the first floor through the mall's platform, shared by both of them, and it will also have two pedestrian bridges, located in the 14 and 25 floors of both towers.

 In the south tower, where the hotel will be located, the predominant material will be glass, notable in the curtain wall planned for it.
 The office section, located in the north tower, will also have a glass facade and the apartments section will have windows from floor to ceiling, and balconies.

+Power generation equipment is located on the lower floors, with electricity distributed via busbar systems to electrical substations on the upper floors.
+A building-wide water management system minimises waste by recycling greywater through a three-cycle reuse system, including rainwater harvesting.
+Materials used in construction include 56,000 m³ of concrete, 25,000 m² of glass, and 11,500 tonnes of steel.